A note on the anti-glitch of magnetar SGR 1935+2154: Anti-glitch of SGR 1935+2154 in the wind braking scenario

 where $\Delta t$ is the time duration for the particle wind, and $\Delta E_{\rm w}$ is total energy of the particle wind.
-The anti-glitch (or timing event) of SGR 1935+2154 occurred between October 1st and October 6th (Younes et al. 2022), therefore the maximum possible time duration is about 5 days.
-Similar to the calculation for 1E 2259+586 (section 3.2 in Tong 2014), the required particle wind energy for the anti-glitch in SGR 1935+2154 is:
+The anti-glitch of SGR 1935+2154 occurred between October 1st and October 6th (Younes et al. 2022), therefore the maximum possible time duration is about 5 days.
+Similar to the calculation for 1E 2259+586 (Tong 2014), the particle wind energy for the anti-glitch in SGR 1935+2154 is:

 where $b_0$ is the star's polar magnetic field in units of $4\times 10^{14} \ \rm G$ (the value by assuming magnetic dipole braking).
 The corresponding wind luminosity is: